Fun Ways to Make Your Child Stick to New Year Resolutions

 5. Quid Pro Quo

 This literally means ‘something given for something taken’.
 Let us take the example that your child has resolved to save up to about Rs 100 every month from the pocket money she gets.
 Now every time she falls short on the savings at the end of the month, you can mutually decide a penalty, which she would need to complete the coming month.
-This could range from her helping you with household responsibilities to limiting screen time.
+This could range from limiting her screen time to your child helping you out in some tasks.

 You’ve got to be democratic with today’s uber-smart kids.
 Ask them for what you can do right on your resolutions as well.
 Involve them in your journey, maybe this will indirectly help them in theirs.